GSA-TTS/identity-handbook/_articles/cloudwatch-101.md

 ### Filtering by event

 {%- capture info -%}
-See [Analytics Events]({% link _articles/analytics-events.md %}) for the most up-to-date documentation of individual events and their fields.
+See [Analytics Events][analytics-events] for the most up-to-date documentation of individual events and their fields.
 {%- endcapture %}
 {% include alert.html content=info alert_class="usa-alert--info" %}